jryans/debug-info-issues/Csmith/experiment-2023-01-17T11:17/8/results.md

 ## Summary

-❌ Some consistency checks failed
+🎉 All consistency checks passed